 Girls going through puberty will discover the power of hormones and feel out of control.

 She might get irritated at everything and sad about anything and think she is going crazy.
 She might forget things, seem inattentive, and be exhausted much of the time.

 Hormones play a big part during these years of rampant development, and it’s important to explain this critical piece of puberty to your daughter at the start.

 She needs to understand she is not losing her mind and that many of the strong emotions she’s experiencing are fueled by these powerful hormones.
 There will be fluctuations according to her cycle, so talk with your daughter about ways to manage her mood swings.

 Girls going through puberty need to know they are beautiful in their growing bodies and womanhood is to be celebrated.

-There are many challenges that come with puberty and all the changes a girl’s body goes through physically.
+Many challenges come with puberty and all the changes a girl’s body goes through physically.
 There are also huge shifts in their cognitive and emotional development that go right along with that.
 It’s a difficult road to take toward becoming a woman, mood swings and all, but it’s also an incredible one too.

 This is the best time to celebrate being a woman with your girl!
 Embrace all the noble things women do and congratulate her for joining the greatest club on earth!
-Help her embrace the sisterhood and point out all the incredible benefits there are to being a woman.
+Help her embrace the sisterhood and point out all the incredible benefits of being a woman.
 In time, she’ll begin to believe the exhausting and maddening process of puberty is all worth it.